-Writers Write is your one-stop writing resource.
-In this post, we ask if there is too much backstory and if it is a threat to your book.
+In this post, we ask if you have included too much backstory and if it is a threat to your book.

 A few weeks ago, I wrote about how backstory should be seen as the scar tissue of your book.
 It is necessary.
-It will always be there, but we don’t need to explain it until the reader wants to know about it, or needs to know about it.
+It will always be there, but we don’t need to explain it until the reader wants, or needs, to know about it.

 Beginner writers often become obsessed with backstory.
 If this happens to you, consider your readers and what they want.

 5 Ways To Tell If Backstory Is A Threat To Your Book

 - Readers like to move forward.
 Start the story when the most interesting thing happens and then tell the story chronologically.
 If the most interesting thing is your backstory, you could be writing the wrong book.